Have you ever wondered why you think the way you do?

 Behavior:

-people deal with challenges, such as stress, anxiety, or relationship issues.
+Psychologists and therapists help people deal with stress, anxiety, trauma, and relationship issues.

 In